 Yes, many majority individuals say unintentionally offensive things to minority individuals from time to time, often because they are careless or oblivious, or because they are simply unaware of these individuals’ past racial and cultural experiences.
 Microaggressions should be the start of an open dialogue, not the end.
 Telling someone: ‘What you just said is a microaggression.
 You offended me and you have to stop’ is unlikely to be conducive to a productive two-way conversation.
 In contrast, it could be a fruitful entry point into a difficult but mutually enlightening discussion to say: ‘You probably didn’t mean this, but what you said bothered me.
 Maybe we’re both misunderstanding each other.
 I realise that we’re coming from different places.
 Let’s talk.’

-Portions of this article have been adapted from ‘Microaggressions: Strong Claims, Inadequate Evidence’ by Scott O Lilienfeld (2017), with permission from Perspectives on Psychological Science.Make a donation
+Portions of this article have been adapted from ‘Microaggressions: Strong Claims, Inadequate Evidence’ by Scott O Lilienfeld (2017), with permission from Perspectives on Psychological Science.Support Aeon: make a one-off donation